manimuttu/bookstore-springboot/readme.md

 mvn test
 ```

+### Steps to test the APIs

+- `1.
+Register yourself with username and password`
+   This will register you.

+- `2.
+Login with the registered username and password`
+   Auth: Basic Auth

+   This will takes credentials and generate **jwt** token for subsequent calls.

+- `3.
+List all the books`
+  Auth: Bearer Token
+  Lists books.

+- `4.
+Add Books to the cart`
+  Auth: Bearer Token
+  Add books to cart.

+- `5.
+Checkout/Order from cart`
+  Auth: Bearer Token
+  Checkout the cart.

+- `6.
+Cancel order`
+  Auth: Bearer Token
+  This will cancel the order.

 ### Available APIs

 Here are the available APIs along with their request details and sample responses.
+As Authentication and Authorization has been added very last momement,
+We are taking username manually in all the endpoints.
+This will be integrated with Authenticated user very soon.

 #### 1. Register User

 **Endpoint:** `/bookstore/user/register`
 **Method:** `POST`
+**Authorization:** None
 **Request Body:**

 ```json